Stamp duty calculator

 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

-Until March 31st, 2021 in the UK, you will pay no Stamp Duty Land Tax on the purchase of your main property, up to a value of £500,000.
-The Invezz stamp duty calculator lets you determine the savings you stand to realise from that relaxation in the law, and what it will mean for your budget.
+The Invezz stamp duty calculator lets you determine how much stamp duty you need to pay on property purchases, and what it will mean for your budget.
 Keep reading to see how our stamp duty calculator works.

 How to use our stamp duty calculator